foerster-werbung/ocb/README.md

-# OCB, the Bootstrapper and Apache docker container for October CMS
+# OCB, the Bootstrapper and Docker container for October CMS

+OCB, the fastest way to get ready for your next octobercms v2 project development.

 `ocb` is a command line tool and a docker container that enables you to reconstruct an October CMS installation from a single configuration file and run it in place.

 It can be used to quickly bootstrap a local development environment for a project.

-## Credits
-`ocb` is a fork of [OFFLINE-GmbH/oc-bootstrapper](https://github.com/OFFLINE-GmbH/oc-bootstrapper).

-`oc-bootstrap`'s `october.yaml` is compatible with `ocb`.
-No changes required.

-The docker container is build on top of [aspendigital/docker-octobercms](https://github.com/aspendigital/docker-octobercms).
+Since version 2.0, it uses php8 with php-fpm and nginx.

+If you are looking for a wintercms Docker container, use [foersterwerbung/wcb](https://github.com/foerster-werbung/wcb) instead.

 ## Features